 Storage - This is the place where data is stored on your computer long-term.
-If you turn off the computer then the data is persisted and will still be there the next time you turn it on.
+If you turn off the computer, the data will still be there the next time you turn it on.
 The two most popular types of storage are HDDs (hard disk drives) and SSDs (solid state drives).
-HDDs are an older technology, have internal moving parts, and are slower, yet are cheaper per gigabyte.
-SSDs are a newer technology that have no moving parts, are faster and quieter, but are also more expensive per gigabyte.
+HDDs are older technology, have internal moving parts, and are slower, yet are cheaper per gigabyte.
+SSDs are newer technology that have no moving parts, are faster and quieter, but are also more expensive per gigabyte.
 The two most popular types of SSDs are 2.5” SATA-based SSDs (connects to the motherboard via a SATA data cable and a SATA power cable) and M.2 SSDs (newer, plugs directly into the motherboard with no cables required).
 M.2 SSDs have two sub-types: SATA and NVMe.
-SATA-based M.2 drives operate at essentially the same speed as SATA-based 2.5” SSDs, but NVMe-based M.2 drives can operate at roughly 3-10x faster than SATA-based 2.5” SSDs.
+SATA-based M.2 drives operate at the same speed as SATA-based 2.5” SSDs, but NVMe-based M.2 drives can operate at roughly 3-10x faster than SATA-based 2.5” SSDs.

 Power Supply (PSU) - This is the part that is responsible for providing power to the components inside your computer.
 You should look at the overall wattage to make sure that it can provide enough power for your system as well as other features like the efficiency rating (how well the PSU converts the AC power it receives from the outlet to DC power the components of the PC can use), modularity (whether cables not needed can be disconnected from the PSU), the fan (whether it turns off under no load or turns slowly under light loads to reduce noise), how many amps each of the rails provides, etc.